On Orders Over £150

 We offer a range of plywood types for different applications which we can cut to any size or shape using our CNC router, for a high level of accuracy and repeatability.
 If you have a specific shape in mind, we can make it a reality.
 All you need to do is send us your drawings in either CAD format or a sketch and we can create it.
 As well as cutting shapes and curves into plywood, our CNC router can also be used for rebating, pocketing and hole cutting - not just for plywood but virtually any sheet material.
-We also offer laser cutting and CNC engraving services, as well as the ability to cut miters, for added decorative options.
+We also offer laser cutting and CNC engraving services for added decorative options.

 If you’re looking for a material for printing, you may want to consider birch plywood.
 Using state-of-the-art UV printers, we can print full sheets of plywood in one go, providing a reliable finish and quicker results than can be achieved with painting.
 We currently only list 8x4 sheets (2440x1220mm) but we can purchase and cut sheets of up to 2000x3000mm, so get in touch with our team today to discuss your requirements.
 We offer optional next day delivery if you’re working to a deadline and if you have a larger order, we have our own transport service which operates throughout most of the UK.
 Got a bigger project taking place?
 Contact us to discuss bulk discounts and regular supply orders.

 12mm plywood sheeting is a high-quality yet affordable material that can be used to great effect in various applications and environments.
 Plywood sheets are produced by sheets of wood layered on top of one another at 90-degree angles and glued together before being compressed at a high pressure to create a solid and hard-wearing wood.
 Because of the construction of plywood, it has great strength and can withstand short-term weight and pressure without bending or warping.
 We can cut 12mm plywood sheets to any size or shape you require for added convenience, as well as providing quick delivery.